wp-plugins/wp-testing/readme.txt

 As to formulas you can be sure — we have simple formula editor, that has buttons for each scale (with sum of it's scores) and allowed comparisions.

+ps: **If something broken or not works**, pls create new topic in "Support" tab here!

 == Installation ==

 1. Download plugin archive.